Miccighel/Crowd_Frame/README.md

    d.
 Rename the `PROLIFIC_PID` parameter to `workerId`.
 4. Choose to redirect the participants to confirm completion using a URL.
    a.
 Copy the completion code from the URL shown (i.e., the `cc` parameter).
    b.
-Set the `prolific_completion_code` environment variable using the completion code found as value.
+Set the environment variable `prolific_completion_code` to the completion code found, so that submissions can be properly validated.
 5. Configure the parameters and criterion of the audience of workers to recruit.
 6. Set the overall study cost.
 7. Review the status of each submission by using the study's page.